 You can check the below image as well.

-Some theme have the different design for your sticky post.
+Some theme has the different design for your sticky post.
 Design depends upon the theme.
 It’s not necessary that all the theme have the same design for your sticky post.
 Some theme may miss that design and looks like the normal post although the sticky post will always on the top.